fltk/fltk/README.Cairo.txt

     You should be able to then run the test/cairo_test program.

-    According to the cairo site, "For Debian and Debian derivatives including Ubuntu" you need to install libcairo2.dev, ie:
+    According to the cairo site, "For Debian and Debian derivatives including Ubuntu" you need to install libcairo2-dev, i.e.

 	sudo apt-get install libcairo2-dev

-    Tested and working with Ubuntu 11.10.
+    This has been tested and works with Ubuntu 11.10.
 Note that this also installs libpixman-1-dev, so that dependencies on this should be resolved as well.

     3.2 Windows